Digital Product Passport for Retailers: Compliance, Opportunities, and First Steps

 How Can Retailers Prepare For the DPP Implementation?

 You’ll need a clear view of your supply chain and know exactly where your key product data sits.
-When the regulations take effect, having this information ready will help you keep costs down and make the most of what Digital Product Passports can offer.
+When the regulations take effect, having this information ready will help you keep costs down and make the most of what a Digital Product Passport solution can offer.

 Digital Product Passport and PIM: A Retail Essential